homearanya/alistair-psychologist/src/pages/index.md

   heading: Recent Articles
 testimonialsArea:
   testimonials:
-    - author: 'Psychotherapy client, 2015'
+    - author: "Psychotherapy client, 2015"
       quote: >-
         I consider myself privileged to have been able to work with Alistair.
 He has helped me through some incredibly difficult and stressful situations